 If you turned Bluetooth off earlier, turn it on again now.

-You should see a Socket device appear under "Other Devices" in your iPad's Bluetooth settings.
+You should see a Socket device appear in your iPad's Bluetooth settings.
 Tap to connect.

 8. Wait for the device to connect